 Afterwards, I have earned my Master's Degree in MPhil Psychoanalytic Studies in Trinity College Dublin.

 I studied Child and Adolescent counseling and psychotherapy in PCI college, Sport psychology in Dublin Business School, Cognitive Behavior Therapy in PCI College, Gordon method training in the Gordon Training School, Hungary, Psychometric Assessment (BPS Level A&B) in Kingston College, Dublin.
 I also completed Level 1 in the Gottman method couples therapy training.
 I received professional certificate in Counseling Psychology in Eötvös Loránd Tudományegyetem, Faculty of Psychology, Budapest.
-At the present I am a family therapist in training in UDC`s Msc in Systemic psychotherapy program.
-I am also training in Brainspotting.
+I completed UDC`s Msc in Systemic psychotherapy program.
+I also attended Level 1 and 2 training in Brainspotting.

 Memberships of Professional organisations